glycerite, herbal remedies for allergies

 They all have specific strengths in what properties are extracted.

-Some people really dislike tea, and prefer to take their herbs in tincture form, whereas some people dislike the aftertaste of the alcohol and prefer something sweeter and more pungent like an oxymel.
+Some people really dislike tea, and prefer to take their herbs in tincture form, whereas some people dislike the taste of the alcohol and prefer something sweeter and more pungent like an oxymel.
 All of these are great ways to consume herbs and all comes down to preference.

 There are two different types of glycerine − vegetable and petrochemical glycerine.
 Nowadays, the petrochemical production process is only seldom used.
 Vegetable oils form the basis for the production of glycerine.
 These vegetable/food grade glycerine are safe and can be used in a number of ways including as a menstruum for herbal extraction.
 Do not consume anything other than FOOD GRADE glycerine.